akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/path-directives.md

 Path directives are the most basic building blocks for routing requests depending on the URI path.

-When a request (or rather the respective `RequestContext` instance) enters the route structure it has an "unmatched path" that is identical to the `request.uri.path`.
+When a request (or rather the respective @unidoc[RequestContext] instance) enters the route structure it has an "unmatched path" that is identical to the `request.uri.path`.
 As it descends the routing tree and passes through one or more `pathPrefix` or `path` directives the "unmatched path" progressively gets "eaten into" from the left until, in most cases, it eventually has been consumed completely.